reyhan-affandie/appmakers-expo/readme.md

 - **CodeSandbox Project:** https://codesandbox.io/p/devbox/mightybyte-react-react-native-challenge-forked-md9kgg

 > **Disclaimer**
-> This is an educational demo that mimics parts of YouTube’s UI for a coding challenge.
+> This app is a non-commercial frontend coding challenge demo that mimics parts of YouTube’s UI.
 > Not affiliated with YouTube or Google.
 “YouTube” and the play logo are trademarks of Google LLC.
-> Logo in screenshots is from Wikimedia Commons and used only for referential purposes.
+> The running demo uses the Wikimedia-hosted wordmark solely for visual parity in this challenge.
+> If requested, I will replace it with a neutral icon immediately.

 ## Stack